FormerLurker/ArcWelderLib/readme.md

 ArcWelder --mm-per-arc-segment=1.0 --min-arc-segments=14
 ```

 This should produce much more rounded small arcs.
-However, in some cases you will want more detail (again, at the cost of compression, which reduces the effectiveness of Arc Welder), increase --min-arc-segments up to around 24.
+However, in some cases you will want more detail (again, at the cost of compression, which reduces the effectiveness of ArcWelder), increase --min-arc-segments up to around 24.
 I don't recommend going higher than this since you will start to get lots of uncompressed gcode in areas that need it.

 ## Slicer Integrations